New results for the random nearest neighbor tree: The degree sequence and the maximum degree

-which is less than the total number of children accumulated over all $i+1$ steps, which is $c_d (i+1) 3^{-d-3} 2^{(k-i)d}$, thus yielding a contradiction.
-The proof is completed by a union bound over all values of $i\le k - \log k$. \end{proof}
+This is less than the total number of children accumulated over all $i+1$ steps (which is at least $\gamma (i+1) 2^{(k-i)d}/3^{d+3}$), thus yielding a contradiction.
+The proof is completed by a union bound over all values of $i\le t$. \end{proof}

-Equipped with the lower bound on the number of vertices with degree at least $i$, by using Theorem~\ref{thm concentration} we obtain as a corollary that this number is well concentrated around its mean, thereby concluding the proof of Theorem~\ref{thm main 1}: \begin{corollary} Fix $i\in \mathbb N$ and denote $Y_i = |\{v\in V(G_n): \deg(v)\ge i\}|$.
+Equipped with the lower bound on the number of vertices with degree at least $i$, by using Theorem~\ref{thm concentration}, we obtain as a corollary that this number is well concentrated around its mean, thereby concluding the proof of Theorem~\ref{thm main 1}. \begin{corollary} Fix $i\in \mathbb N$ and denote $Y_i = |\{v\in V(G_n): \deg(v)\ge i\}|$.
 Then, for every $\varepsilon \ge 0$,